mikeydiamonds/docker-AI-stack/README.md

 # Local AI with Docker

-This project sets up a simple local AI environment with Docker.
+This project sets up a simple local (CPU only) AI environment with Docker.

 ## Prerequisites